Cloud-Scale Data Security Challenges

 Fortanix solutions empower organizations with centralized controls to secure data spread across clouds, applications, SaaS, databases, and data centers.
 Over a hundred enterprises worldwide, especially in privacy-sensitive industries like healthcare, fintech, financial services, government, and retail, trust Fortanix for cloud security and privacy.

-Recently Fortanix announced that it had crossed a significant landmark by booking its 100th Confidential Computing production customer.
+Recently Fortanix announced that it had crossed a significant landmark by booking its 100th Confidential Computing production customer (Press Release).
 Fortanix has played a prominent role in taking Confidential Computing out of the lab and into the sunlight.
 Fortanix offers the most complete solution for confidential computing – providing customers the fastest and easiest path to protect their applications and data while in use.

 Fortanix is a founding member of the Confidential Computing Consortium of the Linux Foundation.
 The Confidential Computing Consortium (CCC) brings together hardware vendors, cloud providers, and software developers to accelerate the adoption of Trusted Execution Environment (TEE) technologies and standards.